isomerpages/moe-chijolotn/_school-information/School Rules.md

 <td rowspan="1" colspan="2">
 <p>A warning letter will be issued to a student who is late 3 times or more
 in a semester.</p>
-<p>Late coming data will be reflected in the report book if a child is late
+<p>Late-coming data will be reflected in the report book if a child is late
 12 times or more in a semester.</p>
 <p>Students who are frequently late (20% of the number of days in a semester)
 will receive a "Fair" conduct grade.</p>